notagamedevnono/trinityCore-docker/README.md

       sudo ./build.sh

-- Done - no more is needed.
-Your container will be be zipped and place in `~/trinityContainers`.
+- A whole while latter - your container will be place in `~/trinityContainers` as a 7zip archive.

 ## Create a server